Arachnids

 Uroctonus Scorpion

 Scorpions in your backyard!
 Yes, we have scorpions in Oregon!
 The resident scorpion species of the PNW is Uroctonus mordax, the Pacific Northwest Forest Scorpion (also called the California Forest Scorpion), as illustrated in the picture on the left.
-The Forest Scorpion can be found from California into Washington, and prefers to live and burrow in dark, damp environments such as under rocks and leaf litter.
+The Forest Scorpion can be found from California into southern Washington, and prefers to live and burrow in dark, damp environments such as under rocks and leaf litter.
 They are reddish-brown in color, can grow to about 3-5 cm in length, and feed on small insects and insect larvae.
 Unlike its more infamous Southwestern kin, the Forest Scorpion’s venomous sting is typically less painful than a bee sting.

 Scorpions have the same general body plan shared by arachnids, with a few very recognizable modifications.
 The pedipalps are modified into large “pincers,” and are used for grasping food and in mating.
 The last segment of their large tail is the telson, and it contains the venom glands and ends in the characteristic barbed stinger, the aculeus.
 Scorpions have reduced eyes, and sense their environment via chemical and mechanical signals.